mitrick2/docs-api/ghost-cli/index.md

 # Print your CLI version and Ghost version
 ghost --version, ghost -v, ghost version

+# Run the command in a different directory
+ghost --dir path/to/directory

 # Runs command without asking for any input
 ghost --no-prompt

+# Runs command without using colours
+ghost --no-color
 ```

 ## Next steps